The Origin of Love

 Eduardo Fernandez-Duque

-Pair-living, sexual monogamy and biparental care
+Pair-bonds, sexual monogamy and biparental care in titis and owl monkeys of South America

 James Rilling